SilverNguyen1999/try-elasticsearch/PROJECT_NOTES.md

 - Arrays supported (created from duplicate trait_type only)
 - Nested objects → skipped entirely

+**6. Attributes-Specific Handling**
+- Only include attributes with valid `display_type`: ["date", "string", "number", "number_ranking", "bool"]
+- Invalid display_type → Attribute skipped (but type recorded in trait_value_type table)
+- Preserve `min_value` and `max_value` for numeric traits
+- Use explicit display_type instead of inferring from JSON type

+**7. Properties-Specific Handling**
+- Infer type from JSON value type (no explicit display_type)
+- No min/max value support
+- Boolean values stored as string display_type
+- Override attributes if same key exists

-**5. Data Not Supported (Will Be Skipped)**
+**8. Data Not Supported (Will Be Skipped)**
 - ❌ Nested objects in traits
-- ❌ Pre-existing arrays in raw_metadata
+- ❌ Pre-existing arrays in raw_metadata.properties
 - ❌ Mixed types in same trait (non-numeric values in numeric fields)
 - ❌ Traits beyond 60 limit

-**6. Critical for Range Queries**
-- Pre-validation required for numeric traits (level, tier, power, etc.)
-- Must ensure numeric type wins first
-- Sort indexing order if needed
-- This is non-negotiable - range queries break if wrong type wins
+- ❌ Attributes with invalid display_type

+**9. Type Determination: First NFT Wins**
+- Whatever type the first NFT has for a field → that's the field type
+- If first NFT has numeric level → field is numeric (range queries work) ✅
+- If first NFT has string level → field is string (range queries don't work) ❌
+- No pre-validation needed, no sorting required
+- Just index the data as-is, first value determines type
+- Accept that some collections may have type mismatches (handled by `ignore_malformed`)

 ---